KhronosGroup/glTF/specification/README.md

 ### node.meshes

-The ids of the meshes in this node.
+The IDs of the meshes in this node.
 Multiple meshes are allowed so each can share the same transform matrix.

 * **Type**: `string[]`
    * Each element in the array must be unique.